To the Editor:

 Though they agree with this fact to my face, John has been constantly criticized and accused publicly in newspaper articles and radio broadcasts of "harassing the homeless" and "stealing survival gear" even though in all my experiences with him I have never seen one incident involving harassment or theft of valuables or obvious survival gear by John.
 He has also been accused of having hatred for "homeless" people, when what he hates is the litter build up.
 His contribution to the community is worthy of recognition and appreciation.

 The Eel River Clean-up Program serves the purpose of removing the buildup of trash in the local area and provides homeless people and travelers with a way to earn some money when they need it most.
+I personally feel that it is a needed program and that John is doing a great service to the community by coordinating it.
+He instructs the people that he hires to not take survival gear and pays them fairly for the work they do.

 Personally, I feel that it’s a welcome alternative to allowing our woods and river bar to be ruined by discarded waste and I’m thankful to John for allowing me to participate when I have and for the work when I’ve needed it.